A Team Approach to Care

 Once bladder cancer is found, a pathologist visualizes the cells under a microscope to determine its aggressiveness (low or high grade).
 The cancer is also staged based on where it has spread.
 Tumors that are confined within the bladder lining are considered Stage Ta or T1.
 Tumors that invade the muscle wall are Stage T2, and those that invade beyond the bladder are termed Stage T3 and T4.

-Treatments for Early Stage Bladder Cancer
+Treatment for Early Stage Bladder Cancer

 When a bladder cancer is suspected on visualization of the bladder during cystoscopy, often the definitive diagnosis and bladder cancer treatment can be performed at the same time.
 When bladder cancer is found early (superficial, low grade, Stage Ta or 1), usually the tumor can be removed at the time of bladder biopsy using instruments through the urinary tract (termed transurethral resection – TUR).

-Sometimes when there is more than one localized tumor, or when the tumor is
+Sometimes when there is more than one localized tumor, or when the tumor is higher grade or recurrent, the surgeon may give additional medications directly into the bladder through a catheter to help prevent the cancer from recurring or progressing.

-Treatments for Advanced Stage Bladder Cancer
+Treatment for Advanced Stage Bladder Cancer

 Robotic Surgery for Bladder Cancer (Da Vinci Cystectomy)